 Some people refer to this as the elevator pitch.
 Whatever you call it, you have to be able to clearly and succinctly articulate what your brand/product is and why your audience should care.
-To get at the essence of this, ask some key questions:
+To get at the essence of this, ask some key questions (and, keep it simple!):

 If you have a clear value proposition already, fantastic!
 It’s a good idea to reevaluate it from time to time to be sure it still resonates in the current market and to your target audience.

 For new-to-market companies, or those that are looking to branch out from direct mail, start off using educators’ channel of choice: email.
 Although it’s a mature channel, email still drives significant results.

 - Simmons National Consumer Survey asked participants which forms of Internet advertising influenced them to purchase a product or service in the last three months.
 Emails were the most influential (22%) in prompting teachers to make a purchase.

 - Smaller, more targeted email campaigns get much better results than the “batch-and-blast” (larger, less targeted) methodologies of the past.
 Identify your best audience and tailor your messaging specifically to their needs and pain points.